sheenarbw/eleventy-tilde-template/content/common-financial-goals/buying-a-car/index.md

 ---
+_db_id: 700
+content_type: topic
 title: The economics of buying a car
-content_type: topic
 ---